 A UNESCO World Heritage Site, Avignon was home to several popes in the 1300’s; their castle, the Palais des Papes, is in excellent condition and interesting to tour.

-The city is also famous for the beautiful Pont d’Avignon, a medieval bridge over the Rhone River.
+The city is also famous for the beautiful Pont d’Avignon, a bridge which dates back to the Middle Ages.
+It spans over the Rhone River and is incredibly scenic.
 This is a good day trip with older kids who can digest the history and are happy with a bit of walking as the city is good sized.

 No visit to Provence is complete without a market visit.
 Isle sur La Sorgue is the most famous market in the region and home to the biggest flea market in France outside of Paris.
 If you are not an antique buff this excursion may be overkill.

 We enjoyed the market at Lourmarin, a pretty village in a dramatic setting near the Luberon Massif.
 These rural markets have everything imaginable from clothes, to soaps, to spices, to kid-pleasing candy in every size, shape, and color.
 Just strolling the narrow streets of Provence’s villages is incentive enough to explore Be sure to do a little research in advance.
 Most are held weekly but the days vary from town to town.